MarcelineVQ/blessed-derive/README.md

 ## Issues

-The largest issue with this as it stands is that there's no warning for missing instances until use.
+The largest issue with this as it stands is interaction with other instances.
+The two major ones so far are:
+- If you derive Foldable and then define Traversable yourself, Idris will complain that there's no Foldable instance defined.
+- There's no warning for missing instances until use.
 For example you can derive Traversable without deriving Foldable, but won't get an error until you actually use traverse.

-The package currently needs efficiency changes for traverse, in that it has extraneous applications of  <*> and the AppT case of map isn't ideal yet.
+I expect both are symptoms of the same underlying issue which is that we're generating hints for the search that occurs when using overloaded functions, but that's all we're doing.
+Idris typeclass generation has some extra steps we don't do, and might not even have access to at this time.
+More research is needed.

 This doesn't derive indexed types yet, but there's no reason it can't be made to.